 Checkpoint:

-pixie_qa/scripts/run_app.pywritten and verified.pixie_qa/reference-trace.jsonlexists and all expected data points appear when formatted withpixie format.
+pixie_qa/reference-trace.jsonlexists.
+All expectedwrapentries andllm_spanentries appear.pixie formatshows all data points needed for evaluation.
 Do NOT read Step 3 instructions yet.

 Reference: Read